 Oslo: reduce energy consumption and greenhouse gas emissions, sensor network to help improve the care of sick, elderly patients, smart LED lighting and has launched a broad sensing network for monitoring traffic levels.

-There are lot of projects that could be done in a city which could deem itself propelling the city to being considered a “smart city”.
+There are a lot of projects that could be done in a city which could deem itself propelling the city to being considered a “smart city”.
 But will there be a smart City “achieved” status?
-Probably no because there will always be room for improvement and it will be ongoing process.
+Probably no because there will always be room for improvement and it will be the ongoing process.